Who We Are | Our History | Frequently Asked Questions

 How can I access sexual and reproductive health services?

 The IPPF/WHR regional office in New York City does not provide health services.
-We offer technical assistance and financial support to our 41 Member Associations, which are located primarily in Latin America and the Caribbean.
+We offer technical assistance and financial support to our 40 local partners in the Americas and Caribbean.
 For more information on accessing health services in the countries in our region, visit Where We Work.
 To find a local Planned Parenthood affiliate in the United States, click here.

 How is IPPF/WHR's work related to the environment?